jandolezal/balances/README.md

 * Renewables and biofuels

 Jupyter notebooks parsing xlsb files from a zip file [Energy Balances in the MS Excel file format (2020 edition)](https://ec.europa.eu/eurostat/documents/38154/4956218/Energy-Balances-April-2020-edition.zip/69da6e9f-bf8f-cd8e-f4ad-50b52f8ce616) and producing csv exports for some variables or tidy datasets to be used elsewhere.

-Summary table is 'data/bioenergy_2020_2018.csv'.
-All values are kept in ktoe as in the original zip file.